mikelyons/invadors/scratch - TODO.md

 TO DO:
-see lua-project/basic for many goodies to incorporate
+see lua-project/basic for many goodies to incorporate - old mac or PC folder not on new MBP

+found objects
+- little gemstone jewelry (enchantable)
+- SIM ejector for phone
+- other lil tools and lucky coins

 removed submodules to add back https://github.com/airstruck/sketchy